-Barrera SL and Barrera DL (RegenTx Partners) is a dehydrated amniotic allograft.
+Barrera SL and Barrera DL (RegenTx Partners) are dehydrated amniotic allografts.
 It is intended to serve as a protective wound cover to offer protection from the surrounding environment in wounds, including surgically created wounds.

 BellaCell HD

 There are few published studies addressing the use of BellaCell.
 Therefore, it is not possible to conclude whether BellaCell has a beneficial effect on health outcomes.